-The, ubiquitous, sweetheart deal is ownership of shares in company in exchange for some benefit from the foreign partner.
+One of the many, ubiquitous, sweetheart deals is ownership of shares in company in exchange for some benefit from the foreign partner.
 Too often, the Korean company is a shell.
 The shell is broke with liabilities that far exceed assets.
-The shell, however, is paying his management handsomely through a variety of interested transactions and access to the expense account.
+The shell, however, is paying its management handsomely through a variety of interested transactions and access to the expense account.
 In one case I regrettably saw, the company was under investigation of the prosecution.

 Thus, your sweetheart deal may lead to unexpected liabilities, the deterioration of your brand image, the eyes of investigative bodies and additional legal fees and lost future opportunities.

 Do yourself a favor, engage a professional to engage in a little due diligence.
 I wrote many articles about due diligence in Korea.
 A few are below.

 - Korea Due Diligence: Not so Different from China